Our School

 “I Witness the Holocaust”

-Beth Chaverim is proud to offer the award winning curriculum, “I Witness the Holocaust” taught by Holocaust educator, Dick Strauss.
+Beth Chaverim is proud to offer the award winning curriculum, “I Witness the Holocaust” originally developed by Holocaust educator Dick Strauss.
 It is believed to be the only full year curriculum of Holocaust study in a supplemental religious school in the entire Chicago area.
-Awarded a Lurie Award for Excellence in Jewish Education by the Community Foundation for Jewish Education, this curriculum spans the years 1914 through 1948 and gives middle school students a first hand account of the experiences of a variety of people in Europe.
-The students hear directly from a ghetto survivor, a hidden child, a death camp survivor, a righteous gentile, a Jewish resistance fighter, a liberator, a child of a survivor, and a representative from the Israeli Consulate.
+Awarded a Lurie Award for Excellence in Jewish Education by the Community Foundation for Jewish Education, this curriculum spans the years 1914 through 1948 and gives middle school students first hand accounts of the experiences of a variety of people in Europe.
 In addition, the students visit the Illinois Holocaust Museum and Education Center in Skokie.
-Additionally, time permitting, the students will commemorate Yom HaShoah with a service in the spring.
 The students literally become the witnesses to the Holocaust, and therefore bear the important responsibility to remember, retell and do whatever they can to prevent injustice, prejudice and ultimately genocide.

 Because of the importance of the subject matter, this curriculum is offered to interested adults as well.